kakurk/ICEE/stim/readme.md

+# stim

-this directory houses the stimuli for the task
+This directory houses the stimuli for the task.